Skip to Content

 2- Field Activity Participant Information Form (one form per participant)

-3- Waivers and/or Informed Consent Form (one form per participant)
+3- Informed Consent Form (one form per participant)

 The Field Activity may also require approvals from the in-house compliance committees or permits for land access or handling of endangered species.
-These may include Animal Care Committee approved protocol, Biohazard Committee approved permit, Indigenous land access permit or Northern Territory permits etc. It is of crucial importance that the supervisor collects all the relevant information and acquires the permits before submitting the CU Field Activity Safety Plan for approval.
+These may include an Animal Care Committee approved protocol, Biohazard Committee approved permit, Indigenous land access permit or Northern Territory permits etc. It is critical that the supervisor collects all the relevant information and acquires the permits before submitting the CU Field Activity Safety Plan for approval.

 CU Field Activity Safety Plan

-The Department of Environmental Health and Safety has developed the CU Field Activity Safety Plan to assist researchers in collecting and documenting the necessary information and approvals pertaining to their field activities.
-This plan serves as both a guidance document for researchers and a reference document for the administrative departments at Carleton University in the event of an emergency.
-Should researchers already possess a similar document, developed in collaboration with another institution or an industrial partner, this document may be appended to the CU Field Activity Safety Plan, provided that sections A, B, C, S, and T are completed, and subsequently submitted for approval to the Department Chair.
+The CU Field Activity Safety Plan is a tool to assist researchers in collecting and documenting the necessary information and approvals pertaining to their field activities.
+This plan serves as both a guidance document for researchers and a reference document for the relevant parties at Carleton University in the event of an emergency.
+Should researchers already possess a similar document, developed in collaboration with another institution or an industrial partner, this document may be appended to the CU Field Activity Safety Plan, provided that sections A, B, C, S, and T are completed, and subsequently submitted for approval to the Departmental Chair and the Dean.
+For all insurance related matters contact risk@carleton.ca.

-Some important considerations for filling in the CU Field Activity Safety Plan are
+Some important considerations for completing the CU Field Activity Safety Plan are:

 Field Activity Safety Plan Review and Approval

-The completed CU Field Activity Safety Plan should be sent to the Department Chair at least two weeks prior to departure, for review and approval.
-The approved form should be sent to the Department of Environmental Health and Safety at ehs@carleton.ca
+The completed CU Field Activity Safety Plan should be sent to the Department Chair and the Dean at least two weeks prior to departure, for review and approval.
+The approved form should then be sent to Environmental Health and Safety at ehs@carleton.ca.

 Hazard and Risk Analysis